cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 Here is a tip to cut down on rebuild times.
 You can do `yarn start-hub` in one window of your console, wait for it to finish starting, then `yarn start-ember` in another window.
-After that, you can restart just the `hub`.
+After that, you can restart just the `hub` side of things.

 ## Add log in and log out buttons

 Before we create permissions for viewing, creating, and editing Cards, we need to provide a way for someone to log in.
 The Card SDK comes with some built-in components that you can use!
-We have two goals - at first, while we are working, we want to be able to edit anything locally using a fake user.
-Then, later on, we want to require real login.
 If you have done other Card SDK tutorials to enable the right edge, the next steps should be familiar.

 First, let's create a component that will hold our login buttons: